-If you enjoy unique shopping and dining experiences, then Cedar Key is for you.
-This small fishing village, turned tourist area, is located on the West Coast of Florida overlooking the Gulf of Mexico.
-Although it is not close to some of the more popular tourist attractions, it makes a wonderful get-away-for-a-day destination.
+If you enjoy unique shopping and dining experiences, then Cedar Key, Florida, is for you.
+This small fishing village turned tourist area is located on the west coast of Florida overlooking the Gulf of Mexico.
+Although it is not close to some of the more popular tourist attractions, it makes a wonderful getaway-for-a-day destination.

 The waterfront area is host to a variety of seafood restaurants, quaint shops, and a pier.

 You can stroll this small village and meander in and out of shops full of treasures just awaiting your discovery.
 You can sit high above the Gulf enjoying the view and some of the best seafood Florida has to offer, or you can try to catch a fish off the pier.

 You will also find boat docks and boat rentals for excursions into the Gulf of Mexico and a very small public beach on the waterfront.
 Just a block or two inland are more shops.
 For those wishing to stay more than a day, lodging is available at many island-style locations that are reminiscent of the old Florida.

 A Day At Cedar Key

 On a typical day, you'll find Ceder Key to be sunny and warm with a Gulf breeze blowing ever so gently to help keep you cool.
 The pier is generally bustling with activity.
 Fishermen cast their lines into the Gulf.
 People sit enjoying the view and watching commercial boats dock and unload their day’s catch.
 And, you're likely to find pelicans sitting, as if posing for a postcard, on the pilings waiting for a handout.

 The shops along the waterfront boardwalk are varied.
 Many feature shells and items made from shells, jewelry, clothing, antiques and children’s toys, as well as arts and crafts made by the islands' artisans and tropical island-style decorations.